-In this design, you replace user-facing certificates with certificates signed by a Microsoft Certificate Authority (CA).
+In this design, you replace user-facing certificates with certificates that are signed by a Microsoft Certificate Authority (CA).
 If the CA-signed certificates of the management components expire after you deploy the SDDC, you must replace them individually on each affected component.

 By default, virtual infrastructure management components use TLS/SSL certificates that are signed by the VMware Certificate Authority (VMCA).